bit101/lures/README.md

 attr := lures.NewPickover()
 ```

-2. Get initial point values:
+2. Get initial point values.

 ```
-x, y := attr.InitVals()
+x, y := attr.InitVals2d()
 ```

-3. Possibly, create some kind of point object, scale it using `attr.Scale` and render it.
+3. Transform this point, possibly using `attr.Scale` and render it.

 4. Get the next point using current `x`, `y`